How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 5. Perform Regular Audits and Updates

 Regulations and cybersecurity threats evolve rapidly.
-Periodically review your WDSP to:
+Periodically review your WISP to:

 - Address new compliance requirements.